Jorge Russek: Other work

 Russek was a professional photographer whose pictures were shown at various exhibitions.
 He often brought his Zeiss Ikon Ikoflex camera to sets he worked on.
 Russek was known for his pictures of natural landscapes in Durango.
 He also served as an advisor to the Durango Directorate of Tourism and Cinematography from 1974 to 1980 and again from 1992 to 1998.
 In his final years, he worked on an autobiography, which was tentatively titled Una vida de película.

+Personal life

+Russek was married to July Elvira Sánchez.
+He had two children and five grandchildren.

+Death

 Russek died of a heart attack aged 66 on 30 July 1998 at a hospital in Mexico City.
 He was visited by friends such as Ernesto Alonso, Silvia Pinal, Norma Herrera, Raúl Araiza, José Rendón and José Ángel Espinoza.
 Per his wishes, Russek was cremated and his ashes were spread in Durango, where he filmed many of his movies.

+Legacy

-For years to follow, cultural events were held every August in his honor in Durango.
+For years to follow after his death, cultural events were held every August in his honor in Durango.
 Additionally, a telesecundaria in Durango was named after Russek.

 In 2007, a collection of almost 2,000 pictures taken by Russek was entered into the archives of the Cineteca Nacional.

 In a 2013 interview, Mario Almada stated that Russek was one of the actors he most admired.